List of Kill la Kill characters

 The anime series Kill la Kill, produced by Trigger, features a cast of characters with a variety of designs and abilities.
 Honnouji Academy (本能字学園, Honnōji Gakuen) is a fictional high school situated in Tokyo Bay, Japan.
 The characters consist mainly of students who wear Goku Uniforms (極制服, Gokuseifuku), which give their wearers superhuman abilities.
-The protagonist Ryuko Matoi is a transfer student who searches for her father's killer, teaming up with one of her new classmates, Mako Mankanshoku, as they fight against the iron-fisted student council president, Satsuki Kiryuin, and her mother, Ragyo Kiryuin's fashion empire.
+The protagonist Ryuko Matoi is a transfer student who searches for her father's killer, teaming up with one of her new classmates, Mako Mankanshoku, as they fight against the iron-fisted and hot-tempered student council president, Satsuki Kiryuin, and her mother, Ragyo Kiryuin's, fashion empire.